vman/spfx-extensions-cli/README.md

 `spfx-ext --list "My List"`

-#### Add an extension at the site collection or web level
+#### Add an extension to a sitecollection or web:

-`spfx-ext add <title> <extensionType> <scope> <clientSideComponentId> --registrationid --registrationType --clientprops`
 > Adding an extension to a site is mainly useful for tenant scoped extensions.
 Make sure the `.sppkg` file is uploaded/deployed in the app catalog and the extension is available to be added to a site without activating any features.
 After that, `spfx-ext add` can be used to add the extention to a perticular site collection or web.

+`spfx-ext add <title> <extensionType> <scope> <clientSideComponentId> --registrationid --registrationType --clientprops`

 For help, type